Ashford Warren & Hoads Wood

 Car park on slope and uneven surface.
 Path leading from Car Park to main pond, with compacted gravel path/ sand.
 (300m) Kissing gates, with one RADAR kissing gate

 Best time to visitAll year round.
 April-May: Bluebells, pond water violet.
 October - December: Autumn colours, spectacular veteran trees.

 About the reserve

-Kent Wildlilfe Trust is working with the owners, Ashford Borough Council for the long-term future of this nature reserve for wildlife assured.
+Kent Wildlife Trust is working with the owners, Ashford Borough Council for the long-term future of this nature reserve.